Culture of South Sudan: Ancient Rock Art Sites

+South Sudan is home to numerous rock art sites that depict ancient hunting scenes, animals, and early human life.
+These sites are evidence of the region's long history of human habitation.

 Languages

 The official language of South Sudan is English.

 There are over 60 indigenous languages, most classified under the Nilo-Saharan Language family.
 Collectively, they represent two of the first order divisions of Nile Sudanic and Central Sudanic.